 All the requirements of this standard shall be met for the duration of the conversion period.

-The start of the conversion period shall be calculated from the date of agreement with the control body.
+The start of the conversion period shall be calculated from the date that an application has been received and agreed to by the control body.

 Regional or other exception